Best ISA Rates - 3 Year Fixed

 After three years, the provider should contact you with more information on what will happen to your account.
 Unless you choose a different option, many providers will simply move your money into a standard variable ISA.

 As is the case with any ISA, the ISA allowance means you can only deposit up to £20,000 across one or more ISAs each tax-year.
 However, the interest you earn is exempt from tax.
+The tax benefits of ISAs depend on your personal circumstances and may change in the future.

 It’s up to you whether you fix for three years or if you choose a shorter- or longer-term option.